idanidan29/Machine_Learning_Visualizer/README.md

 3. Commit your changes: `git commit -m "Add new feature"`
 4. Push to the branch: `git push origin feature/YourFeature`
 5. Open a Pull Request describing your changes and referencing any related issues

+---

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.